I am a high school English teacher who is passionate about writing, theater, directing and enjoying a positive life with family and friends.

 The tragic hero is “a man who is not eminently good and just, yet whose misfortune is brought about not by a vice or depravity, but by some error of frailty” most commonly known as the tragic flaw (Aristotle 46).
 Rosmer in Rosmersholm, Eddie in A View from the Bridge, and Macbeth in Macbeth, is the tragic hero central to his tragedy.
 Each man has a similar tragic flaw in that none can see beyond his personal desire.

 Eddie Carbone is also an ordinary man.
 He is an illiterate longshoreman working on the docks in Brooklyn, New York.
 He is a very good, hardworking man.
 He has sacrificed his time and energy to raise his niece, Catherine.
 Eddie is a very likeable character.
 This is why it is so shocking when the audience discovers his tragic flaw.
 Like many other tragedies, Eddie is caught up in an incestuous desire.
-He is in love with his niece who he has been so close to for many years.
+He is in love with his niece, who he has been so close to for many years.
 He seems to enjoy her company more than his wife’s, and he doesn’t want to let her go.
-When she attempts to gain some independence by taking a job that Eddie doesn’t see as fit for a young lady, and by dating Rudolpho, Beatrice’s illegal alien cousin, Eddie’s true feelings come through to the audience.
+When she attempts to gain some independence by taking a job that Eddie doesn’t see as fit for a young lady and by dating Rudolpho, Beatrice’s illegal alien cousin, Eddie’s true feelings come through to the audience.
 Like Rosmer, Eddie cannot see beyond his love and desire for Catherine that his love is forbidden by natural law and that he will destroy his family by loving this woman.

 Shakespeare’s tragic hero fits Aristotle’s definition more closely.
-This goes back to the point though that in Shakespeare’s day, just as in Aristotle’s, drama was written about men who are “highly renowned and prosperous” (46).
+This goes back to the point that in Shakespeare’s day, just as in Aristotle’s, drama was written about men who are “highly renowned and prosperous” (46).
 Macbeth is one of these men.
-When the audience meets Macbeth, he has just own an important battle for the King.
+When the audience meets Macbeth, he has just won an important battle for the King.
 He is highly renowned as a general in the King’s army and has been prosperous in battle.
 Macbeth seems to be quite content with his place in life until he meets the three wayward sisters.
 He is a fairly young man in love with his beautiful wife.
 He is the Thane of Glamis and becomes the Thane of Cawdor after winning the battle.
-Most importantly he is loyal to the King.
+Most importantly, he is loyal to the King.
 The three wayward sisters present Macbeth with tempting prophesies.
 Macbeth’s tragic flaw is that he loses his will to fight the temptation for the power that will come when those prophecies are fulfilled.

 More Tragic Elements - Thought, Spectacle and Song

 The playwright creates spectacle by creating characters for the tragic incident that are close to one another.
-In Greek tragedy the characters were usually related to one another, such as a mother and her son.
+In Greek tragedy, the characters were usually related to one another, such as a mother and her son.
 This tradition of spectacle has been kept alive.
 In A View from the Bridge, the tragic incident occurs within the family between an uncle and his niece.
 In Rosmersholm, the incident occurs between two lovers, Rosmer and Rebekka.
 In Macbeth, the incident occurs between a man and his King.

-The use of song is the last of the elements that is used by the playwright to evoke pity and fear.
+The use of song is the last of the elements that are used by the playwright to evoke pity and fear.
 According to Aristotle, song “holds the chief place among the embellishments” in tragedy (43).
 Along with the change from verse to prose and the decreased use of the chorus, the use of song has lost popularity in tragedy.